 Before You Start

-You should really read our first article Housebreaking Training before starting with your doggie door training.
-The article has a lot of good general information about indoor supervision, setting up safe areas and teaching your dog to "hold it".
-And if your dog isn't comfortable going through a doggy door yet, you'll need to read our article, Teaching Fido to Use a Dog Door before following the housebreaking program below.
+You should really read our first article, Housebreaking Training, before starting with your doggie door training.
+The article has a lot of good general information about indoor supervision, setting up safe areas and teaching your dog to hold it.
+And if your dog isn't comfortable going through a doggy door yet, read Teaching Fido to Use a Dog Door before following the housebreaking program below.

 Setting Up a Safe Outdoor Area